Equipment Use & Borrowing Provisions

 Professional movies and television shows abide by rigid safety standards, your productions must do the same.
 Please keep the safety of your cast and crew in mind at all times.
 Class projects that do not follow these safety guidelines may receive a zero from class instructors and future privileges with IMC equipment may be restricted or revoked for the student or students involved.

-To keep your shoot safe, you are required to abide by the following restrictions:
+To keep shoots safe, students are required to abide by the following restrictions:

 - Do not shoot scenes inside a moving vehicle or staging a scene involving a moving vehicle.